jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 ### Producers and the Supply Chain

 When we talk about "producers" in the open source community we typically mean individuals and organizations that create and maintain specific pieces of code.
-They are almost always consumers of open source as well: their code uses other OSS modules as dependencies.
+Importantly, **they are almost always consumers of open source as well**: their code uses other OSS modules as dependencies.
 Typically, a producer will also use their own OSS modules in final software systems like full web or mobile applications or embedded system code.

 There are lots of questions inherent in this "producer" role: why do they do it?
 How do they keep up with the pace of development?
 How do they market their product?
 Who has the ability do this?
 Where is the code stored and how is it accessed?
 I won't be able to fully answer all of these, but we'll at least tackle some of them.